Sections of this article:

 There are two main factors causing the evolution of the watch:

-• the market
+- the market

-• technical innovation and development.
+- technical innovation and development.

 These two factors each affect the other, with the needs of the market driving technical development (we’ll see a great example of that, below), and technical innovations changing and disrupting the market (as it did significantly in the ’70’s).
 I’ll detail how both of these factors drove the evolution of the watch, below, as well as looking into the factors involved in contemporary watch design.

 Although watches have been mainly a functional item throughout most of their history, wristwatches (as opposed to pocket watches) actually began as decorative items for women, and were very inaccurate at that time.
 Later, wristwatches for men originated for very practical reasons (see below), then, more recently, became more focused on aesthetics, story and other factors.
-I’ll explain each of those, below.
+I’ll explain the reasons behind each of those, below.

 There have been many significant advances in the technology used in watches.
 Each major innovation has allowed new opportunities for selling timepieces.